tomjoht/tomjoht.github.io/_posts/2016/6/2016-06-21-visual-illustrations-for-technical-concepts.md

 This visual is actual a looping gif animation that provides an interesting, unique way of explaining getter and setter methods.

 I'm blown away by the quality of these visuals.
-Someone with serious talent created a seriously useful glossary like none I've ever seen.
+Someone with serious talent created a useful glossary like none I've ever seen.
 A lot of the vocabulary terms are also supplemented with code samples as well.